PhotoboothProject/photobooth/README.md

 If you want to change the labels just change the de.js or en.js

 ### Changelog
+- 1.5.2: Bugfixing QR-Code from gallery and live-preview position.
+Merged pull #45
+- 1.5.1: Bugfixing
 - 1.5.0: Added Options page under /admin.
 Bugfix for homebtn.
 Added option for device webcam preview on countdown
 - 1.4.0: Merged several pull requests
 - 1.3.2: Bugfix for QR Code on result page